SAP/jenkins-library/documentation/docs/scenarios/gCTS_Scenario.md

 ## Example

 To implement the gCTS scenario, create a Jenkinsfile in the root directory of your Git repository.
 The sample Jenkinsfile below contains all configuration information required.
 It is also possible to use an additional `.pipeline/config.yml` file for the configuration of the step parameters.
-But the `config.yml` is not part of the sample described here.
+But the `config.yml` is not required for the gCTS scenario described here.
+For more information, see the examples in the individual step descriptions.
 For general information about configuration options in "Piper" projects, see [Configuration](https://www.project-piper.io/configuration/).

+### Jenkinsfile

 ```groovy
 @Library(['piper-lib-os']) _